 What is Non-Alcoholic Fatty Liver Disease?

-If you aren’t too sure what NAFLD actually is, let’s review.
-The medical term is actually more of an umbrella term that describes a range of liver conditions that affect people who drink little to zero alcohol.
-Alcohol wreaks havoc on the liver and most heavy drinkers develop liver issues later in life.
+Alcohol wreaks havoc on the liver, and most heavy drinkers develop liver issues later in life.
 But liver issues can affect people who barely or never even drink too.
-Basically, as the name describes, the issue is fat – and too much of it being stored in the liver.
+As the name describes, the issue is fat – and too much of it is stored in the liver.

-NAFLD is becoming more and more common around the world, which is not surprising considering the fact that obesity rates have also been on the rise as well.
 People are just holding on to TOO MUCH FAT these days.
 In fact, NAFLD is considered a chronic liver disease and affects about one-quarter of the population in the United States.
-Once the condition worsens, if not treated, patients can develop non-alcoholic steatohepatitis (NASH), which is a more aggressive form of liver disease leading to liver inflammation, cirrhosis and even liver failure.
+Once the condition worsens, if not treated, patients can develop non-alcoholic steatohepatitis (NASH), which is a more aggressive form of liver disease leading to liver inflammation, cirrhosis, and even liver failure.
 This diagnosis is no joke, people!

 Causes of NAFLD